 Ergonomically designed handheld devices may have a leg up on other mobile devices.
 Besides helping your employees avoid injury, they can perform many of the same functions.
 They also come equipped with RFID scanners, cameras, and touchscreens.

 Upgrading technology, including mobile systems and the use of pick-to-light, RFID, and pick-to-voice tech, reduces picking error rates by 67% compared to aging manual methods.
-That’s a significant cost savings when you calculate the costs associated with processing returns, shipping costs, labor related to customer service, customer credits, and more.
+That’s a significant cost savings when you calculate the costs associated with processing order returns, shipping costs, labor related to customer experience, customer credits, and more.